Category:

 Personal Life and Activism

-O'Connor met Nancy Fields at the University of Montana, and they got married in 1951.
-While he was filming "Cleopatra" in Rome, they decided to adopt a child and returned to the US with a six-day old son named Hugh.
-Before O'Connor cast his son as Officer Jamison, Hugh had worked as a courier on the set of "Archie Bunker's Place."
+O'Connor met Nancy Fields at the University of Montana, and they married in 1951.
+While he was filming "Cleopatra" in Rome, they decided to adopt a child and returned to the US with a six-day-old son named Hugh.
+Before Carroll cast his son as Officer Jamison, Hugh had worked as a courier on the set of "Archie Bunker's Place."
 In 1995, he died by suicide after a lengthy battle with drug addiction.
 After his death, O'Connor began appearing in Public Service Announcements warning about drug use.
 He successfully lobbied for a law that allowed families of drug addicts to sue drug dealers for the cost of treatments, care, and noneconomic damages.
 It is referred to as the Hugh O'Connor Memorial law.
-In the late nineties, he and his wife donated over $1.5 million to their Alma Mater, and he began teaching screenwriting at the university.
-O'Connor died in 2001 due to a heart attack at the age of 76.
+In the late nineties, Carroll and Nancy donated over $1.5 million to their Alma Mater, and O'Connor began teaching screenwriting at the university.
+Carroll died on June 21, 2001, due to a heart attack at the age of 76.

 Real Estate

-For more than 30 years, Carol and Nancy lived in a large home on the highly-desirable Broad Beach Rd. in Malibu.
-Upon Nancy's passing in 2014 the home was sold for $9.5 million.
-After a major renovation, in November 2020 the next owners sold the home for $24.8 million.
+For more than 30 years, Carroll and Nancy lived in a large home on the highly desirable Broad Beach Road in Malibu.
+Upon Nancy's passing in 2014, the home was sold for $9.5 million.
+After a major renovation, in November 2020, the next owners sold the home for $24.8 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.